Don’t Allow Yourself To Get Slack!

 These are serious times and we need to give our attention daily to keeping ourselves attuned spiritually to the Father so that His voice is clear, and so that we’ll be well prepared for the days ahead.

 Don’t be like the frog who decided to take a bath in the cool water of the black cauldron in the farmer’s yard.
 When the farmer lit a fire under it, the cold-blooded frog was unaware of the danger he was in until his blood was almost boiling.
-His temperature rose with the temperature of the water in the cauldron.
+His temperature rose with the temperature of the water in the cauldron!
+Not paying attention cost the frog his life!

 Walking closely with the Father pays rich dividends both now and in the life to come.
-Refuse to compromise!
+Don’t compromise!